rpsffx/zess/packages/plugin/README.md

 Vite plugin for Zess 🧩 JSX file parser and transformer for building modern web applications.

-## Features
+## ✨ Features

-- **Efficient JSX Compilation**: Automatically transforms JSX syntax into optimized JavaScript code
+- **⚡ Efficient JSX Compilation**: Automatically transforms JSX syntax into optimized JavaScript code
-- **Zero-Configuration**: Ready to use out of the box with no complex setup
+- **🎯 Zero-Configuration**: Ready to use out of the box with no complex setup
-- **Smart Dependency Optimization**: Automatically prebuilds core dependencies for improved performance
+- **💡 Smart Dependency Optimization**: Automatically prebuilds core dependencies for improved performance
-- **Full TypeScript Support**: Includes type definitions for type safety
+- **🔒 Full TypeScript Support**: Includes type definitions for type safety
-- **Seamless Integration with Vite Ecosystem**: Works alongside other Vite plugins
+- **🔄 Seamless Integration with Vite Ecosystem**: Works alongside other Vite plugins

-## Installation
+## 📦 Installation

 ```bash
 # Using npm